Continuous Flow Production: A Complete Guide

 Manufacturing systems exist on a spectrum: from job shop production where each item is unique, to batch production for items with some variation, to mass production for large-scale continuous operations.
 Each system has its place depending on product type and market demand.

-Let’s examine Ford’s historical example.
+Let’s examine Ford’s example.
 Continuous flow manufacturing was right for Ford because his cars were in demand and he was producing them in high volume.
 His company had a system in place where shift changes followed consistent operating procedures, and every car coming off the line was exactly the same.

 Benefits of batch production include the ability to: